ZenuCode/react-netflix-clone/README.md

 # Getting Started with Create React App

 # Completed
+- Entire Website Logic:
+    - Homepage
-- Basic Structure & Firebase Setup
+    - Login/Logout with Firebase
-- Logic for Home, Login, Profile & Signup Page
+    - Signup with Firebase
+    - Personal Profile with Protected Routes
+- Firebase Setup & Deployment connected to Github
+- Services with TMDB API to personal service file

-# Need to Add
+# Need to Add/Complete
-- Styling
+- Styling of Entire Website
-- Protected Login (Route)
-- Other Pages

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).